Some of the characters and events overlap between series. If you’re starting from scratch, try the

 The River Series

-The River series currently consists of twelve novels and one novella, in this order: The Bank of the River, Residual, A Haunting in Oregon, Ghosts of our Fathers, Eximere, The Suicide Forest, Devil’s Throat, The Diablo Horror, The Haunting at Grays Harbor, It Walks At Night, The Cycle of the Shen , A Christmas Haunting at Point No Point, The Port of Missing Souls,and The Haunting of Johansen House.
+The River series currently consists of fourteen novels and one novella, in this order: The Bank of the River, Residual, A Haunting in Oregon, Ghosts of our Fathers, Eximere, The Suicide Forest, Devil’s Throat, The Diablo Horror, The Haunting at Grays Harbor, It Walks At Night, The Cycle of the Shen , A Christmas Haunting at Point No Point, The Port of Missing Souls, The Haunting of Johansen House, and Evocation.